amoe/acceleratedcpp/exercise-notes.md

 ### 6-7

-Not done yet -- needs clarification
+Not done yet -- needs clarification -- what's expected format of answer?

 ### 6-8

-Not done yet -- needs clarification
+Not done yet -- needs clarification ... what's expected format of answer?

 ### 6-9